 - Graduate from the paycheck mentality to the net worth mentality.
-Charting a course to financial freedom begins with having the full view of your financial status.
-Make it a habit to calculate your net worth once a year so you know where you stand.
+Charting a course to financial freedom begins with having a complete view of your financial status.
+Make it a habit to calculate your net worth once a year to know where you stand.

 - Pay off your credit card and high-interest debts.
 “Debt is deadly, and earning to spend gets you nowhere.”
 Carrying bad debt severely limits your chances of obtaining financial freedom.
 To accumulate wealth, first, you need to confront what you owe.

 - Establish an emergency fund.
-If you can save anywhere from 3 to 12 month’s worth of living expenses — you’ll have both the funds and peace of mind to withstand unforeseen (and often unforgiving) financial setbacks.
+If you can save anywhere from 3 to 12 months’ worth of living expenses — you’ll have the funds and peace of mind to withstand unforeseen (and often unforgiving) financial setbacks.